Open Now ?

 Septic tanks and household drain systems work together to manage wastewater from homes not connected to municipal sewer lines.
 When one part of this infrastructure fails or becomes clogged, it can cause problems for the other system.

 A blocked household drain can back up sewage into the home, while a full or malfunctioning septic tank may overflow into drain lines.
-Understanding how these systems interconnect is important for maintenance and troubleshooting potential issues.
+Understanding how these systems interconnect is essential for maintenance and troubleshooting potential issues.

 Septic tanks are designed to collect household wastewater and allow solids to settle to the bottom while liquids are dispersed into the drain field.
 When solids build up too much in the tank, they can be flushed into drain lines instead of properly decomposing.